jjla26/superchat-frontend-challenge/README.md

 ![](githublinks-showcase.gif)

-##### GithubLinks is an app that allows you to create links of a specific github repository.
-This way you can create sharable links so people can interact easily with a repository
+##### GithubLinks is an app that allows you to create sharable links of a specific github repository.
+This way you can interact easily with a repository and also send the links to your friends or colleagues.

 ## GithbLinks Demo